 Buying green coffee can be daunting but selecting the right green coffee is one of the most important quality decisions you will make.
 We will discuss strategies of green buying including working with importers, pricing, contracts, green coffee grading, cupping analysis, and more.
 After all, a roaster can only be as good as the coffee they roast.

 Safely and effectively operating your equipment requires knowledge of the system and a plan for when things go wrong.
 We will equip you with this knowledge and provide pointers on how to develop your own action plan.

 Cupping is not only a skill but a language that is used to communicate quality through the supply chain.
 You will be exposed to how this language and specific vocabulary can help your business both internally support a quality control program and externally communicate with your suppliers.
 We will cup coffee on both days incorporating both SCA Cupping Protocols and utilizing our own abbreviated cupping methods.

-> Students interested in an entire day focused on sensory evaluation and cupping skills should check out our Sensory Analysis for Roasters on the Wednesday before this class.
+Students interested in an entire day focused on developing and enhancing their sensory evaluation and cupping skills should check out our Sensory Analysis for Roasters on the Wednesday before this class.

-> Thursday and Friday: Mill City Roasters, 9:00am-5:00pm (lunch provided)
+Thursday and Friday: Mill City Roasters, 9:00am-5:00pm (lunch provided)

 This class is scheduled beside two other classes that make up our ‘Specialty Coffee Roasting for Entrepreneurs’ series.
 We highly encourage students who are able to extend their stay to attend all three classes (four days total).
 Save $150 when you sign up for all three classes.